ramezrafla/redis-oplog/README.md

 ## Setup

+**Note:** All setup is server-side only, the following methods are not exposed client-side (nor should they be)

 ### Caching
 In your code, for the collections you want to cache (which should really be most of your data):